ImperialCollegeLondon/formalising-mathematics/src/week_8/README.md

 # Workshop 8 -- group cohomology

-This is the final workshop of Kevin Buzzard's EPSRC Taught Course Centre.
+This is the final workshop of Kevin Buzzard's EPSRC Taught Course Centre course on formalising matheamtics.

 We're going to do group cohomology in low degrees, developing the theory of 1-cocycles and coboundaries from first principles and chasing some exact sequences around.
 It's rather satisfying.